duembeg/gsat/README.md

 Changelog
 ---------
+1.4.0
+* Added tinyG support.
+* Improved serial communication by using a dedicated RX thread.
+* Updated G-Code message dialog, now one can continue from dialog.
+* Added better ACK check for commands.

 1.3.0
 * Program/repo name change gcs to gsat (g-code step and alignment tool)
   to port your old config file just rename from .gcs to .gsat while gsat is not running.